Compile time

-Properties of a program that can be reasoned about at compile time include range-checks (e.g., proving that an array index will not exceed the array bounds), deadlock freedom in concurrent languages, or timings (e.g., proving that a sequence of code takes no more than an allocated amount of time).
-For statically-typed languages such as Java or Rust, types are checked at compile time to ensure type safety.
+Properties of a program that can be determined at compile time include range-checks (e.g., proving that an array index will not exceed the array bounds), deadlock freedom in concurrent languages, or timings (e.g., proving that a sequence of code takes no more than an allocated amount of time).
+For statically-typed languages such as C++, Java or Rust, types are checked at compile time to ensure type safety.